mr-baraiya/Python/README.md

 Feel free to contribute by adding more lab manual solutions or improving the existing ones.
 Open a pull request with your changes!

 ## 📧 Contact
-For any queries, reach out to [your email] or create an issue in the repository.
+For any queries, reach out to [baraiyavishalbhai32@gmail.com] or create an issue in the repository.

 Happy Coding! 🚀